Dave Bautista Doesn’t Want To Return As Drax If Disney Doesn’t Use James Gunn’s Script For ‘Guardians 3’

 - James Rhodes/War Machine – Terrence Howard to Don Cheadle

-- Bruce Banner/Hulk – Eric Bana to Edward Norton to James Ruffalo
+- Bruce Banner/Hulk – Eric Bana to Edward Norton to Mark Ruffalo

 This whole thing with James Gunn and his rather old offensive tweets has taken on a mind of its own, and it could still cause a lot of other problems.
 Disney has a brand new Guardians of the Galaxy attraction being built at Epcot and more movies are still set to be filmed in that particular franchise.
 If Gunn ends up being stricken from existence at Marvel Studios, they may also have to find someone else to play Drax as Dave Bautista will be out as well.